asterisk/documentation/docs/Development/Roadmap/Asterisk-18-Projects/STIR-and-SHAKEN.md

----

-**WARNING!:**
+!!! warning
     STIR/Shaken from a technical perspective has improved quite a lot, so much so that some companies have been able to do interop and it does work.
 The problematic area is really the foundational aspects and policy side of things.
 It's one thing to say "oh you use private key to sign some stuff" but who issues such things?
 Who actually does the work of signing and verifying?
 Are the certificates short lived ephemeral ones?
 Do you have to use a proprietary API to some upstream to manage things?
 There's still lots to flesh out there by the industry and governments.

----
+[//]: # (end-warning)

 Welcome to the party!